Federated Concept-Based Models: Interpretable models with distributed supervision: Dataset details

 \subsection{SIIM-Pneumothorax}

-This dataset consists of chest X-ray images with binary labels indicating the presence or absence of pneumothorax, released by the National Institutes of Health (NIH).
-For our experiments, we use the training images and annotations from the SIIM-ACR Pneumothorax Segmentation challenge hosted on Kaggle (\url{https://www.kaggle.com/competitions/siim-acr-pneumothorax-segmentation}; \url{https://www.kaggle.com/datasets/abhishek/siim-png-images}) and split the data into training, validation, and test sets using a standard $70\%$–$10\%$–$20\%$ partition.
-As the dataset does not provide concept-level annotations, we generate concept labels using a pretrained medical imaging model (CXR-CLIP) \cite{you2023cxr}, following the methodology of \citet{oikarinen2023}.
+The SIIM-Pneumothorax dataset is derived from the publicly available chest radiograph collection released by the National Institutes of Health (NIH).
+It consists of chest X-ray images annotated with binary labels indicating the presence or absence of Pneumothorax.
+In our experiments, we use the training annotations from the SIIM-ACR Pneumothorax Segmentation challenge on Kaggle and the corresponding training images from the SIIM PNG image dataset\footnote{\url{https://www.kaggle.com/competitions/siim-acr-pneumothorax-segmentation}; \url{https://www.kaggle.com/datasets/abhishek/siim-png-images}}.
+We then split the resulting dataset into training, validation, and test sets using standard $70\%$--$10\%$--$20\%$ partition.

+As the dataset does not provide concept-level annotations, we generate concept labels automatically.
+Specifically, we use a pretrained CXR-CLIP model \cite{you2023cxr} following a procedure similar to \citet{oikarinen2023}: candidate concepts are generated once and filtered using the training data, then image-text cosine similarities are computed between each radiograph and the generated concepts to generate annotations.
+These similarity scores are further binarized independently for each concept using two-cluster k-means, to obtain final binary concept annotations used in our experiments.

+As encoder, we use a ResNet-18 followed by a trainable MLP head that maps image representations to the latent space used by the concept and task modules.